la-x/wirelog/README.md

 anyone can register to the system and see 'jobs' and 'comments', although limited to anything else. following registration, admin email addresses in the .env file are able to assign recently registered users to become 'technicians'. once users have been assigned to become a 'technician', they are able to comment on jobs and view other technicians credentials.
-In addition, if admin create new technicians with the role 'ICA', they are able to also add and edit jobs.
+In addition, if admin create new technicians with the role 'ICA', they are able to also add and edit jobs (although not delete).
 Only main admin credentials are able to delete data and ammend user and technician credentials.

+Ensure guest users who are not registered are redirected to a login form and are unable to access the following pages:

+wirelog.test/home
+wirelog.test/job
+wirelog.test/technician
+wirelog.test/user
+wirelog.test/job_log

 Register new user with desired email address and password.
-Ensure new user is not able to access any sensitive technician credentials or the following unauthorised pages: wirelog.test/job wirelog.test/technician wirelog.test/job_log wirelog.test/user wirelog.test/technician/1 wirelog.test/technician/1/edit wirelog.test/technician/7000 wirelog.test/user/1/edit
+Ensure new user is able to view jobs and their comments, although unable access any sensitive technician credentials or the following unauthorised pages:

+wirelog.test/job/5000
+wirelog.test/job/1/edit
+wirelog.test/technician
+wirelog.test/technician/5000
+wirelog.test/technician/1/edit
 wirelog.test/job_log
+wirelog.test/user
+wirelog.test/user/5000
+wirelog.test/user/1/edit

-credentials set to un:l.albert@wirelog.com.au pw:password
+default admin credentials set to un:l.albert@wirelog.com.au pw:password

+Log into admin credentials either above or the newly ammended .env admin, and find the new user in the 'users' section.
+Enter in the credentials for this user to become a technician.
+Ensure this user has now be added to the 'technicians' section.
+Log out of admin.
+Log in with this newly created technician and ensure they are able to comment and see other technicians sensistive information.
+Ensure this user is unable to delete data unless provided with an 'ICA' role.
+Ensure new technician is unable to access the following pages:

+wirelog.test/job/5000
+wirelog.test/job/1/edit
+wirelog.test/technician/5000
+wirelog.test/technician/1/edit
+wirelog.test/job_log
+wirelog.test/user
+wirelog.test/user/5000
+wirelog.test/user/1/edit

+Log out of technician account.
+Log back into admin, and locate the recently added technician. click edit and change position to 'ICA'.
+Ensure technician was successfully updated.
+Log out of admin.

+Log in as the recently ammended technician.
+Ensure user is able to everything previously, with the addition of adding and editting jobs (although not deleting):

+wirelog.test/job/1/edit (success)

+Ensure user is unable to access the following:

+wirelog.test/job/5000
+wirelog.test/technician/5000
+wirelog.test/technician/1/edit
+wirelog.test/job_log
+wirelog.test/user
+wirelog.test/user/5000
+wirelog.test/user/1/edit